Oh boy…

 The best thing I can say about See You Yesterday is that it looks great visually.
 New York City proves to be a great filming location.
 Otherwise, unless you’re watching this film to feel bad about America or ‘strike up conversation’ about police murder and brutality in this country, you are simply better off avoiding this film at all costs.
 Hard pass.

-5 thoughts on “See You Yesterday (2019) Review: Black Lives Matter Activism Masquerading As A Sci-Fi Film”
+5 responses to “See You Yesterday (2019) Review: Black Lives Matter Activism Masquerading As A Sci-Fi Film”